ricksonmenezes/wego-assignment/ReadMe.md

 Optimizations foreseen but could not implement

-Spatial index and Point data type for performant queries on distance field.
-But even without this the API is able to clock just 40 ms.
+1. Spatial index and Point data type for performant queries on distance field.
+But even without this,  the /nearest API is able to clock just 40 ms.

+2. Adding foreign key relation ship between CarPark and CarParkAvailability

+3. Adding scripts to docker

 Scalability